 Water expands as it freezes.

 This expansion puts extreme pressure on whatever is containing it, including metal or plastic pipes.
 Pipes that freeze most frequently are those that are exposed to severe cold, like outdoor water faucets, swimming pool supply lines, water sprinkler lines, and water supply pipes in unheated interior areas like basements and crawl spaces, attics, garages, or kitchen cabinets.
+If your pipe does freeze, you may have to get someone like sagewater.com to come out and replace it for you.

 Also, pipes that run against exterior walls that have little or no insulation are also subject to freezing.
 A 1/8-inch crack in a pipe can leak up to 250 gallons of water a day, causing flooding, serious structural damage, and the immediate potential for mold.